File – a storage unit filled with data, information, settings, or commands about a program

 Dangerous files pose a serious risk to the system

 There are two groups of files – harmless and malicious.
 Harmless files are totally reliable system components that are needed for a proper PC’s functionality.
 They are related to legitimate applications, so you shouldn't remove them from your computer.
 The most important ones are system files.
-They are critically related to a normal functionality of a computer.
+They are critically related to the normal function of a computer.
 After deleting or modifying such files, you can seriously injure it.

-Malicious files can pose serious harm to your computer.
-They can significantly decrease system’s speed, stability, and functionality because they tend to consume lots of memory and a disk space.
+In the meanwhile, malicious files can pose serious harm to your computer.
+They can significantly decrease the system’s speed, stability, and functionality because they tend to consume lots of memory and disk space.
 Beware that it’s very hard to spot the malicious file without the help of security software because malware creators use various tricks for hiding them in the system.

 For helping you to see the difference between malicious and legitimate files, we created the Files section.
 Here, you can find hundreds of different files that are related to either legitimate applications or computer viruses.
 They all can be identified by their extensions.
 The most popular of them are .exe, .dll, .db and .lnk.
 Of course, these are more malicious files than legitimate files in this section because our aim is to help you identify an infected PC system.

 Each file's description includes a list of tools that are recommended for a computer’s diagnosis.
 If you see that you are dealing with the malicious file, you should select one of our recommended programs and remove it from your computer.